 In Japan the share of beds owned by private-not-for-profit hospitals is lower than in the Netherlands but still high compared with France and Germany, which is due to the establishment of private "Medical Care Corporations".
 As in the Netherlands profit management of health care institutions is generally prohibited in Japan, therefore these corporations are privately owned but must be managed as non-profit organisations.
 The scope of their related business is limited to the training of medical staff and some other activities.
 These corporations alone manage 48.8 per cent of all beds and 58.9 per cent of all hospitals in Japan.
+Hospitals with 19 beds or less are called "general clinics" in Japan.
+They provide 216,755 beds and are also included in the data presented in table 3.7.

 Compared to the other countries, the share of beds in public hospitals is quite high in France, with 65.6 per cent of all beds.
-On the other hand, the share of beds managed by private hospitals (19.8 per cent) is higher than in Germany where private not-for-profit
+On the other hand, the share of beds managed by private hospitals (19.8 per cent) is higher than in Germany where private not-for-profit hospitals are historically more dominant than private for-profit hospitals.
+Table 3.7 summarizes the ownership of general hospitals in each country.